Welcome to The Garden

 Substitute Teachers

 Edlín is excited to share her love of learning with children.
-Edlín believes that all children are naturally curious about the world and eager to learn.
-She believes a child’s early learning experiences and relationships will impact a child’s attitude towards learning later in life.
-She is thrilled to be in a school like The Garden where children are given the opportunity to form strong loving relationships in a safe place that honors their interests and needs.
+She believes that all children are naturally curious about the world and eager to learn.
+A child’s early learning experiences and relationships impact their attitude toward learning later in life.
+She is thrilled to be in a school like The Garden where children form strong loving relationships in a safe place that honors their interests and needs.

-Cristina Drake (she/her) was born and raised in California.
-She attended UC Santa Cruz where she studied cultural anthropology and art history.
-After college she spent some time living in Vancouver, New York, and London, working in the film industry.
-In 2010 Cristina was married and moved back to California with her husband.
-Soon after, she began studying early childhood education at UCLA extension and in 2012 started working at The Garden Cooperative Nursery School.
-She is deeply committed to the philosophy of nonviolent communication and has embraced The Garden School culture.
-In 2017 Cristina gave birth to her first child, Sonny.
+Cristina is deeply committed to the philosophy of nonviolent communication and has embraced The Garden School culture.
+In 2017, she gave birth to her first child, Sonny.
 She returned to teaching part-time.
-In 2020, Cristina had her second child, Louisa, who is now a student at the school.
-Cristina is enjoying continuing her parenting journey at The Garden, and as a substitute teacher as needed.
+In 2020, she had her second child, Louisa, who is now a student at the school.
+Cristina enjoys continuing her parenting journey at The Garden and serving as a substitute teacher as needed.

 Our Philosophy